ainsleys/derivadex-api-docs/source/includes/main.md

 #### Trader

-A `Trader` contains information pertaining to a trader's free and frozen DDX balances, and referral address.
+A `Trader` contains information pertaining to a trader"s free and frozen DDX balances, and referral address.

 ##### Key encoding / decoding